Retired Service Members and Their Families

 • You must have Medicare Part B to keep your TRICARE coverage, even if you live overseas.

-You should sign up for Medicare Part B when you first become eligible to avoid the Medicare Part B late enrollment higher premium.
+You should sign up for Medicare Part B when you first become eligible to avoid the Medicare Part B late enrollment penaltyYour monthly premium for Part B may go up 10% for each full 12-month period that you could have had Part B, but didn't sign up for it..

 This also applies to:

-• Retired Guard/Reserve members age 60 and older
+• Retired National Guard and Reserve members ages 60 and older

-• Family members of retired Guard/Reserve members age 60 and older
+• Family members National Guard and Reserve members ages 60 and older

-Your Health Plan Options with Medicare Parts A & B
+Your Health Plan Options With Medicare Part A and Part B

 • You’re covered automatically by TRICARE For Life and TRICARE’s pharmacy benefit.